mnieber/dodo-commands/doc/dodo-command.rst

 The :code:`DodoCommand` class adds: a helper function :code:`runcmd` and two additional flags to each command:

 #. the runcmd fucntion takes a list of arguments and runs them on the command line.
-Moreover, it loads any variables in ${/ENVIRONMENT/variable_map} from the configuration and adds them to the system environment.
+Moreover, it loads any variables in ${/ENVIRONMENT/variable_map} from the configuration and adds them to the system environment (for the duration of running the command).

 #. the :code:`--echo` flag changes the behaviour of :code:`runcmd` so that it only prints the arguments instead of executing them.